Fatima-css/aws-s3-cloudfront/README.md

-# Deploying a Static Resume Website on AWS with S3 and CloudFront CDN: A Troubleshooting Project
+# Deploying a Static Resume Website on AWS with S3 and CloudFront: A Troubleshooting Project

 **Objective:** Host a resume using Amazon S3 with appropriate public permissions.
 Subsequently, integrate Amazon CloudFront to enable SSL (HTTPS) and leverage its global Content Delivery Network (CDN) caching for low-latency access.